-TRS / Heera Ragi Flour (Red Teff Flour) - 1kg
+TRS Ragi Flour (Red Teff Flour) - 1kg

 About the product:

 Ragi flour, also known as Finger Millet or Red Millet, is consumed across the world and prepared in various innovative and delicious ways.
-It is an important part of the daily diet for many as it is a highly nutritious.
-Ragi is a rich source of amino acid methionine, calcium and proteins among other minerals and vitamins.
+It is an important part of the daily diet for many as it is highly nutritious.

 It can be mixed with atta to prepare rotis, or added to soups, used to make ragi dosas, halwa, etc. Ragi balls and porridge are popular recipes from the South.